mhdHussein/laravel-realtime-blog/README.md

+# laravel-realtime-blog
-# An app built with laravel , vuejs and pusher
+a blog designed using laravel , pusher and vuejs